 Near Columbia in Maury County, Tennessee — The American South (East South Central)

 Location.
-35° 34.493′ N, 87° 8.289′ W. Marker is near Columbia, Tennessee, in Maury County.
-Marker is on Trotwood Avenue (State Highway 234), on the right when traveling east.
-Touch for map.
-Located at Polk Memorial Cemetery.
-Marker is in this post office area: Columbia TN 38401, United States of America.
+35° 34.51′ N, 87° 1.432′ W. Marker is near Columbia, Tennessee, in Maury County.
+Marker is at the intersection Touch for map.
+Marker is at or near this postal address: 912 Mooresville Pike, Columbia TN 38401, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 15, 2010, by Sandra Hughes of Killen, Usa.
-This page has been viewed 825 times since then and 8 times this year.
-Photos: 1, 2, 3. submitted on March 15, 2010, by Sandra Hughes of Killen, Usa. • Craig Swain was the editor who published this page.
+This page was last revised on September 28, 2020.
+It was originally submitted on September 28, 2020, by Duane Marsteller of Murfreesboro, Tennessee.
+This page has been viewed 54 times since then and 9 times this year.
+Photos: 1, 2, 3. submitted on September 28, 2020, by Duane Marsteller of Murfreesboro, Tennessee. • Devry Becker Jones was the editor who published this page.